Charry2014/balena-node-red-raspberry-pi-gpio/README.md

 Note that there are two problems after rebooting or power cycle -
 * The gpiod container sometimes does not restart cleanly - using the Balena 'Restart' seems to fix this
 * Node Red gives a dialog about “The flows on the server have been updated” which they have not been.
 It seems to be a bug somewhere related to the use of the node-red-node-pi-gpiod nodes.
 See my question here - https://discourse.nodered.org/t/the-flows-on-the-server-have-been-updated-with-pi-gpiod-nodes/29827

+## Log Spooler

+The Log Spooler container is responsible for accessing the container logs and device information through the Balena Supervisor API and spooling these into a log file.

+## Logagent from Sematext

+See ./docker-compose.yml and note that the Dockerfile in this project is currently not used, rather the image provided by Sematext.
+The only configuration necessary is the LOG_GLOB variable and voila it (mostly) works.
+See the open issue which has been forwarded to Sematext for investigation.

+The configuration necessary on Sematext is to sign-up for a free account, extract your LOGS_TOKEN for your application and paste it into docker-compose.yml.
+The rest should happen like magic.